Training Bursaries for national and regional regulatory authorities (2023)

 Eligible organisations will be required to complete our application form expressing which training they would like to apply for, what problem the training will help them solve, and how beneficial it will be to them.

-The organisation will also be required to submit the following documents for due diligence to TOPRA’s Associate Director of Professional Development once the application has been reviewed:
+The organisation will also be required to submit the following documents for due diligence to TOPRA’s Director of Professional Development once the application has been reviewed:

 • Proof of corporate identity (e.g. certificate of incorporation or memorandum and articles of association etc.)